AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 * The link provided by user must be a valid link.

 Examples:
-* `list` followed by `link 2` removes the link from the 2nd person listed in the address book given that the contact has a link previously..
+* `list` followed by `link 2` removes the link from the 2nd person listed in the address book given that the contact has a link previously.
 * `find n/Betsy` followed by `link 1 https://betsy.com/123` adds the link to the 1st person in the result of the `find` command.
   ![result for 'link 1 https://betsy.com/123'](images/linkCommand.png)